-siglobal child nutrition
+: global child nutrition

 School Meals During the COVID-19 Pandemic

-School meal programs are one of the most widespread safety nets in the world, reaching an estimated 388 million children1 and operating in a greater number of countries than any other safety net program.2 The COVID-19 pandemic disrupted school schedules around the world, limiting the ability of millions of children to access a daily, nutritious meal.
+School meal programs are one of the most widespread safety nets in the world, operating in a greater number of countries than any other safety net program.1 The COVID-19 pandemic disrupted school schedules around the world, limiting the ability of millions of children to access a daily, nutritious meal.
 The Global Survey of School Meal Programs © captured some of the impact.

 SCHOOL CLOSURES

 Due to the COVID-19 pandemic,